thegrumpygator/GetDataProject/Code Book.md

 ### "std" columns

-These columns contain the *standard deviation* of each _subject-activity-attempt_.
+These columns contain the *standard deviation* of each parameter-measurement for each  _subject-activity-attempt_.

 tBodyAcc_std_X
 tBodyAcc_std_Y